mochidev/CodableDatastore/README.md

 - An example app
 - A memory persistence useful for testing apps with
 - A pre-configured data store tuned to storing pure Data, useful for types like Images

+The above list will be kept up to date during development and will likely see additions during that process.

 ### Beyond 1.0